 Secondary sources refer to interpretations, analysis, commentary, evaluation, and summarization of primary sources.
 A secondary source document is created by someone without firsthand experience and reflects how an event is understood in hindsight.

-Examples of secondary sources include textbooks, encyclopedias, scholarly books and journal articles, bibliographies, and reviews.
+Examples of secondary sources include textbooks, encyclopedias, scholarly books, and journal articles, bibliographies, and reviews.

 Archives are not libraries or museums, although all three institutions do share the same goal of making information available to the public for study.